edkelly303/elm-any-type-forms/README.md

 Fortunately, the Elm compiler has our back here, and we can use it to tell us what types we need.
-We'll give it some deliberately incorrect type annotations, and see what it gives us as an error message:
+We'll give it some deliberately incorrect type annotations, and see what error messages it gives us.

 ```elm
 type alias Model =